-The sound of children running and playing in the hallways of the fourth floor have been reported.
-The sounds of children whispering in the closets of the rooms on the fourth floor have been heard also.
+The sound of children running and playing in the hallways of the fourth floor has been reported.
+Their whispering has been heard in the closets of the rooms on the fourth floor.

-One entity of a little boy will try to wake up sleeping children on the fourth floor, because he wants to play.
+One entity of a little boy tries to wake up sleeping children on the fourth floor, because he wants to play.

-An entity of a little girl likes to peek at the people from the central staircase.
+The entity of a little girl likes to peek at people from the central staircase.

 The Entity of Lord Dunraven

 He still hangs around room 401, the Nanny’s old break-room.
-He has stolen guests jewelry, that is usually found later and likes to stay in the closet.
-When unsuspecting females go into the closet, he has been known to breathe down their necks, touch their shoulder or waist, etc.
+He has stolen guests’ jewelry, though is usually found later.
+He also likes to stay in the closet.
+When unsuspecting females enter it, he has been known to breathe down their necks, touch their shoulders and waists, etc.

 A BIG YES INDEED!

-Not only are there many personal experiences reported, but there is hard evidence backing up these hauntings/supervisions.
+Not only are there many personal experiences reported, but hard evidence backing up these hauntings/supervisions has been gathered.
 Such groups as GHOST HUNTERS have experienced and recorded paranormal activity.

 333 Wonderview Avenue